aws-samples/aws-hpc-tutorials/content/01-hpc-overview/01-updates.md

 #### Accounts access

-Accounts took some time to be delivered and we are sorry that some of the attendees received them late in the tutorial.
-We will find a better mechanism next time to deliver the credentials in a timely manner.
-If you're still waiting for credentials please email us again at sc20tutorial@amazon.com.
+Sandbox were available between Nov 9th to 10th for the duration of the tutorial.
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at sc20tutorial@amazon.com so we can follow-up with you.

 #### You must specify a region issue